Why I Chose to Get Into Estate Planning

 - Traynor Society Award for Academic Achievement

-- Board of Directors, Sacramento Estate Planning Council
+- Former Member of Board of Directors, Sacramento Estate Planning Council

 - Sacramento County and California Bar Associations